TheSignPainter98/vex/README.md

 `vex` is a hackable linter, intended to act as an enforcer for subjective, project-local style preferences.
 Taking input of a set of [Starlark][starlark] scripts which express the style rules, it scans the source directory to identify and report problems.

+`vex` supports Linux, macos and Windows, as well as a variety of languages (run `vex languages` for an up-to-date list).

 ## Installation

 To install `vex`, type and run—